 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
 The plumbing installation is formed in a combination of metal and plastic pipework.
-There is a four piece white bathroom suite installed with a mixer shower in the shower enclosure.
+A 3 piece white shower room suite is installed with an electric shower in the shower enclosure.
 Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Electric boiler with radiators.
-The wall mounted boiler is located in the hall cupboard adjacent to the bathroom and heats a series of radiators.
-The boiler also provides the hot water supply via a foam lagged cylinder located in the same cupboard.
-The cylinder has an electric immersion heater for additional backup.
+Gas boiler with radiators.
+The wall mounted boiler heats a series of radiators and provides an instantaneous hot water supply.
 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
 To main sewer.

-Fire, smoke and burglar alarms
+Fire, smoke and burglar alarms Visually inspected.

-Visually inspected.

 No tests whatsoever were carried out to the system or appliances.
 Fire Safety Legislation effective from February 2022 requires a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat detecting alarm must be installed in every kitchen area and all smoke and heat alarms must be ceiling mounted and interlinked.
 Where there is a carbon-fuelled appliance e.g. central heating boiler, open fire, wood burning stove etc, a carbon monoxide detector is also required.
 The purchaser(s) should appraise themselves of the requirements of this legislation and engage with appropriately accredited contractors to ensure compliance.